NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``kitchen_fans_quantity``
      - false
      - #
-     - Integer
+     - String
      - auto
      - The quantity of the kitchen fans.
-If not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
    * - ``kitchen_fans_flow_rate``
      - false
      - CFM
-     - Double
+     - String
      - auto
      - The flow rate of the kitchen fan.
-If not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
    * - ``kitchen_fans_hours_in_operation``
      - false
      - hrs/day
-     - Double
+     - String
      - auto
      - The hours in operation of the kitchen fan.
-If not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
    * - ``kitchen_fans_power``
      - false
      - W
-     - Double
+     - String
      - auto
      - The fan power of the kitchen fan.
-If not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
    * - ``kitchen_fans_start_hour``
      - false
      - hr
-     - Integer
+     - String
      - auto
      - The start hour of the kitchen fan.
-If not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Local Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-local-ventilation-fans>`_) is used.

 Options
 *******